-Maureen Ragoucy Portfolio, 2023 The work I develop is crossed by notions of history, memory, displacement and exile.
+Maureen Ragoucy Portfolio, 2025 The work I develop is crossed by notions of history, memory, displacement and exile.
 Through a documentary approach, I question the plural identities related to territories, the way communities interact with their environment and the memorial, cultural, familial and linguistic legacies still present.
 At the heart of the creative process, and according to a formal and rigorous working method.
 I invent devices around displacement and peregrination.
 The rules that I impose on myself are pretexts for the encounter. for which the camera or the recorder serve as a passport.
 By listening attentively, I establish a relationship of trust with my interlocutors.
 The lens isolates the other's gaze, her particularity, her singularity, her originality, while the recording of the interviews belongs to the invisible, the off-field.
 What motivates me is to make the images dialogue with the stories I collect, to give a voice, as a gesture carried by the need to understand and to say.
 First to strangers in the street in France.
-Then in Spain where. as a foreigner, I discovered the great number of Latin American immigrants, and became aware that my own foreignness could nourish my relationship with other foreigners.
+Then in Spain where. as a foreigner.
+I discovered the great number of Latin American immigrants, and became aware that my own foreignness could nourish my relationship with other foreigners.
 Perhaps recognizing themselves in part in my gaze, these foreigners confide in me.
 I continued my work in Mali and then in Senegal.
 The result is often multiple - installations, photographs, sound recordings, books. videos and sometimes archival documents combined in various forms. in a desire to construct. narratives to which I associate the other as an actor, in order to give her a voice and to implement the means to transmit it.
 The personal and intimate stories that I collect are then close to the collective history, the living and oral heritage that I try to safeguard.
 In my installations, I interpret the real which oscillates between dream and reality, myth and disillusion, fantasy and truth.
-My quest took me from France to Mali to understand the story of family reconstruction between a young man in exile and his family back home (Gassama Family, 2009) and to Senegal to gather the story of a migratory adventure to Europe (Barça mba barzakh?, 2009).
+My quest took me from France to Mali to understand the story of family reconstruction between a voung man in exile and his family back home (Gassama Family, 2009) and to Senegal to gather the story of a migratory adventure to Europe (Barça mba barzakh?, 2009).
 My encounters continue in Brazil to discover the Japanese cultural heritage (Liberdade, 2011); in Cape Verde, with the diaspora returned to its land of origin (Sôdade, 2014): in Benin. where an Afro-Brazilian identity persists from the memory of slavery (The door of return and Bourian, 2015, 2020).
 I followed my research in the Canary Islands, a link territory between Africa and Europe, to collect the words of West African exiles (The chant of waves, 2020).
 From 2011 to 2019.
 I worked on a long-term project about women who lived through the Second World War in France, Germany, Italy, England, Poland, the United States, Russia and Japan, whom I called to remember (Remember Barbara).
-As a resident artist, at Martine Franck artist residency in Peru, I question the cultural, social and linguistic diversity of Peruvian families (Ari quepay, 2017); and at Des clics et des classes photographic residency in France, the uncertainties and vulnerability of youth from the mining basin of northern France (The black land and Return to the black land, 2012, 2022).
+In 2024, I initiated a research project on Reunionese heritage and music (Beyond the voices).
+As a resident artist, at Martine Franck artist residency in Peru.
+I question the cultural, social and linguistic diversity of Peruvian families (Ari quepay, 2017); in France, the uncertainties and vulnerability of youth from the mining basin of northern France (The black land and Return to the black land.
+2012, 2022) and what remains of the exile of southern Italians to Dunkirk (What is left, 2024-2025).